Brookdale Wave

 Consistent Care Assignments

-• Prioritize consistent care assignments whenever possible
+• We offer consistent care assignments whenever possible.

-With dementia, even small moments can have a big purpose.
-The Clare Bridge Daily Path is an evidence-based practice that offers a gentle daily structure of six planned programs.
+• The Clare Bridge Daily Path is an evidence-based practice that offers a gentle daily structure of six planned programs.

 divider